captbrando/hackingbrando/Branden, the Human.md

 You can message me at any time.
 I will respond as quickly as I am able.
 I also read all my email and work to get close to *Inbox Zero* every week.
 I am not tied to my inbox and generally process it in batches.
 If you need me to look at something quickly, message me to get my attention.

-I like [precicely written emails](https://hbr.org/2016/11/how-to-write-email-with-military-precision?autocomplete=true).
+I like [precisely written emails](https://hbr.org/2016/11/how-to-write-email-with-military-precision?autocomplete=true).
 Not all my emails will look like this.
 If I am trying to get an executive's attention, I follow this format.
 If you want to get my attention, you should follow it too.

 If I am traveling, I will let you know.
 We will keep our meetings, noting I may need to adjust based on my current time zone.